 Q: What is the site’s default scoring system?

-A: We have changed our site default scoring system to PPR in 2013.
+A: Our site default scoring system is PPR.
 Check here for more information and to set up a non-PPR scoring system (our previous site default scoring system) in 5 seconds.

 Q: How do I import settings for my other leagues in MyGuru